jcatapang/bias-cavs/README.md

 ## Citation

-This work is currently submitted to a conference.
+This work has been accepted to NLDB 2025.
 Please stay tuned.

 ```
 @misc{catapang2025biascavs,